LibraryCarpentry/lc-wikidata/episodes/03-intro_to_editing.md

 ![Front Page of the test instance](../fig/l03-Screenshot_test_instance_front_page.png)

 - Please fill the form.
 You can now add an entry about anything you want like a book, a research article or and author.
-We will generate an entry of the physisist Richard Feynman who is author of serveral important research articles but also text books and popular science books.
+We will generate an entry of [Mae Jemison](https://en.wikipedia.org/wiki/Mae_Jemison) an American engineer, physician and NASA astronaut.
 You can also add yourself (if you feel famous enough).
-We choose "en" int the *Language* drop-down menue, write "Richard Feynman" in the *Label* field, "American theoretical physicist" in the *Description* field and "Richard Phillips Feynman" in the *Aliases* field.
+We choose "en" int the *Language* drop-down menue, write "Mae Jemison" in the *Label* field, "an American engineer, physician and NASA astronaut." in the *Description* field and "Mae Carol Jemison" in the *Aliases* field.

 ![Empty create form of the test instance](../fig/l03-Screenshot_test_instance_empty_create_page.png)